Series A Due Diligence

 The founders who close the fastest are not the ones whose decks are impervious to challenge.
 They are the ones who already know every weakness, have a documented answer for each one, and deliver those answers in the meeting before the question is asked.
 The dynamic shifts from defence to presentation.
 That shift is worth every hour of pre-diligence work.

-96% of founders who ship to market after a GO verdict from ThriveFinity do so within 60 days.
-Not because the verification removes uncertainty — it doesn’t.
-Because it removes the uncertainty that was manufactured by unverified claims, and replaces it with a clear, evidence-graded picture of what is known, what is inferred, and what must be tested.
+The founders who close fastest are not the ones whose decks are impervious — they are the ones who already know every weakness, have a documented answer ready, and deliver those answers before the question is asked.
+Pre-diligence verification removes the uncertainty manufactured by unverified claims and replaces it with a clear, evidence-graded picture of what is known, what is inferred, and what must be tested.
 That is what investors are looking for.
 Give it to them before they ask.

 Pranav Unni